-Reeperbahn/Explore St. Pauli with a Greeter
+Reeperbahn/Take a St. Pauli tour with a Greeter

 The Reeperbahn is certainly the most famous street in Hamburg, but St. Pauli is much more.
 Our Greeter Hartmut tells about it.